 Visit the University Housing website for updates on living on-campus.
 Also, since you will be arriving early for International Orientation, be sure to contact University Housing to make arrangements.

 Arbor Lofts is a close, local housing solution for LTU students.
-Surrounding neighborhoods include Dearborn, Novi, Farmington, Farmington Hill, Royal Oak, Ferndale, Oak Park.
+Surrounding neighborhoods include Dearborn, Novi, Farmington, Farmington Hill, Royal Oak, Ferndale, and Oak Park.

 Lawrence Tech is not able to provide transportation to campus; however, we can help you by providing transportation information so you are able to plan ahead for your arrival.
 We recommend that you make transportation arrangements with a taxi company to take you to a nearby hotel before coming to campus.
 Getting settled in your hotel before coming to campus will make your transition much easier.